-So far, we've assumed that the parameters $\sigma_v^2$ , $\sigma_w^2$ , a, $\phi$ , and $\mu$ are known.
-In practice, we need to estimate them from the data.
-This requires maximizing the marginal likelihood of the data $\boldsymbol{y}$ , having integrated the latent time series $\boldsymbol{x}$ out.
+So far, we've assumed that the parameters σ_v^2 , σ_w^2 , a, φ , and μ are known.
+In practice, a is often assumed to be fixed and known at a = 1 but we may need to estimate the rest of the parameters from the data.
+This requires maximizing the marginal likelihood of the data \boldsymbol{y} , having integrated the latent time series \boldsymbol{x} out.
 This is given by: